PyBioProx/PyBioProx/paper/main.md

 ### Example 1 - Advantages of PD measurements over centroid-centroid measurements

-In an approach described by several groups and implemented in the DiAna ImageJ plugin, the distance between pairs of differently labelled fluorescent objects is assessed.
+To demonstrate some of the advantages of PD measurements in describing the relative spatial proximity of biomarkers (over currently utilised alternatives), we generated three artifical images of a red 'biomarker' surrounded by cyan 'biomarkers'.
+Image 1 contains seven cyan objects, four cyan objects that are clustered reasonably closely to the red object and three cyan objects that are located further away from the red object.
+Image 2 has four cyan objects, one of which is reasonably close to the red object, and three of which are further away.
+The red object in Image 1 can thus be reasonably described as having an increased spatial proximity to cyan objects then the red object in Image 2.
+In an approach described by several groups and implemented in the DiAna ImageJ plugin, the difference between these two images is assessed by measuring the distance between red and cyan-object pairings.
 This can be done by measuring the distance between the centroids of the objects (centroid-centroid measurements), the edges of the objects (edge-edge measurements) or the distance between the centre of one object to the edge of another (centroid-edge measurements) ([2](#2)).

-In Figure 2, we illustrate issues with this approach that PD measurements overcome.
-Within Figure 2A, Image 1 has a larger number of cyan objects that are spatially closely associated with the red object then Image 2.
-Image 1 can thus  be reasonably described as having a stronger spatial colocalisation.
-However, if only analysing the closest centroid-centroid pairing, the images are described as having the same levels of spatial colocalisation (Figure 2B).
+By measuring only the closest centroid-centroid pairing of red and cyan objects, the red object in Images 1 and 2 are described as having the same levels of relative spatial colocalisation to the cyan objects (Figure 2B).
-Only when averaging two or more centroid-centroid pairings is Image 1 identified as having a greater colocalisation than Image 2.
-This illustrates that while centroid-centroid measurements can detect differences in spatial colocalisation, the appropriate number of centroid-centroid measurements to use is not necessarily obvious and will likely vary from image to image.
-Measuring both too few or too many centroid-centroid measurements may result in poor detection of true differences in colocalisation, either by excluding colocalised objects from the calculation or by diluting the colocalisation signal with irrelevant measurements.
+Only when averaging two or more centroid-centroid pairings, is the red object in Image 1 described as having an increased spatial proximity to cytan objects then the red object in Image 2.
+This illustrates that while centroid-centroid measurements can detect differences in the relative spatial proximity of biomarkers, the appropriate number of centroid-centroid measurements to use is not necessarily obvious and will likely vary from image to image.
+Measuring both too few or too many centroid-centroid measurements may result in poor detection of true differences in the relative spatial proximity of biomarkers, either by excluding relevant measurements from the calculation or by diluting the colocalisation signal with irrelevant measurements.
 By contrast, the PD<sub>mean/median/max</sub> measurements all show clear differences between Images 1 and 2 with no further analysis decisions needed.

-A second issue issue with centroid-centroid measurements that PD measurements overcome involves the overreliance of centroid-centroid measurements on accurate object detection.
+A second issue with centroid-centroid measurements that PD measurements overcome involves the overreliance of centroid-centroid measurements on accurate object detection.
 Object detection for centroid-centroid measurements is necessary for both fluorescent channels.
-PD measurements by contrast, require object detection in only one channel.
+PD measurements by contrast, require object detection in only one channel (in this case, the channel containing the red object).
 This reduced dependency on accurately detecting objects limits the impact of small changes in object detection on the average spatial colocalisation of an image.
 For example, in Figure 2A, Image 3 is a duplicate of Image 2 with a small region of null